migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 Later in Q1, I analyzed AGI market trends, tested frames on Farcaster, and examined projects from 43 companies in the AGI Edge hackathon.
 Using the Story Protocol framework, I created robust royalty policies and deployed a smart contract for them on Harmony's shard 1.
 I also initiated the ONE Map project with React Native, implementing location check-in buttons with Firebase, refining the UI for /links, and facilitating OAuth authentication for Human Protocol across 7 platforms.

+Deploying the Story Protocol on Harmony presented a formidable task, particularly in ensuring the seamless deployment of all 29 contracts upon which this singular contract depended.
+This endeavor also involved intricate configuration adjustments, transitioning the original contract deployed on Polygon to align with the parameters of Shard 1.
+Notably, amidst these complexities, the implementation of the royalty policy contract emerged as a pivotal feature, empowering users to specify dividend allocations for a designated IPID, thereby enhancing the platform's functionality and versatility.

 ---
 2024-04-07 Sun: Looked for more resumes and linkedin profiles on the layoffs list on layoff.fyi.